NSSTC/sim-ecs/README.md

 the requirements in a big, agile game project.
 While there are other ECS libraries available, they do not necessarily cater to that goal and will have short-comings in such an environment.

+Sim-ecs comes with batteries included to make sure everything fits together and is simple to use.
+The focus is on developer-friendliness (by supporting full type/intention support in the IDE), support for a variety of scenarios and performance.

+Since sim-ecs implements many bevy-ecs RFCs, it is very featured and modern.
+It can be used inside a generic game engine or for a game directly.

 ## Examples